Fullmeals.

 Step 5: Prepare Khoya

 Take 190 gm of crumbled, fresh khoya (mawa) in a large plate or bowl.
-Gently knead it with the palm of your hand for about until it becomes smooth and pliable.
+Gently it with the palm of your hand for about until it becomes smooth and pliable.

 Step 6: Prepare Paneer

-Take 100 gm of homemade paneer (chenna) and gently knead it with your palm for about until it is smooth and free of lumps.
+Take 100 gm of homemade paneer (chenna) and gently it with your palm for about until it is smooth and free of lumps.

 Step 7: Combine Khoya and Paneer